danomisik/StorefrontBackend/README.md

 ## How to format code

-1. Run following commands in root directory of project:
+1. Run following commands in terminal in root directory of project:

 ```
 npm run lint